Reshzy/PastePrime/README.md

 ## Overview

 Paste Prime is a lightweight desktop application that automatically cleans copied messages (e.g., from warframe.market) so they paste reliably into Warframe's in-game chat.
-No more failed pastes due to invisible characters or formatting issues!
+It fixes the annoying bug where you can’t paste text inside the chat box — and since recent updates broke the old ‘display mode’ workaround, Paste Prime makes sure your trades and messages go through smoothly every time.

 ### ✨ Features